 How do we say slug in different languages?
 Naked snail?
 Slimy?
 Crawler?
 Soft?

 Gastropods: When we talk about slugs, we need to talk about snails as well.
 Both belong to the class gastropods, a term invented by Georges Cuvier in 1795, from the Ancient Greek γαστήρ + πούς (“stomach + foot”) and they form with mussels and octopuses the group of molluscs.
-All of them are basically squishy beings, thus was named molluscus (mollis, soft).
+All of them are basically squishy beings, thus being named molluscus (mollis, soft).
 The taxonomy of the family is constantly being revised.
 The concept of slug is very vague and it is hard to compare from one language to another.

 Recommended Articles